ishtails/Guardian/README.md

    npm install
    ```

+   NOTE:
+   1. You need to install redis using bash (WSL on windows), and then run "redis-server" command on it to start redis in background (after every system reboot), for using this application.

+   2. You'll also need mongoDB community server installed on locally. ([Guide](https://www.mongodb.com/docs/manual/administration/install-community/))

+   3. You'll need a client like Postman or Thunder Client (VSCode Extention) to test the API.
+Import the "api-endpoints-postman.json" file in postman to import all the routes in postman or "api-endpoints-thunder.json" in thunder if you prefer that

 4. Rename the `.env.template` file in the project to `.env` file and fill your local environment variable values.
 For Example

    ```
    PORT=8000
    MONGO_URL = mongodb://localhost:27017/Guardian
+   SESS_SECRET=12345678
+   GMAIL_ID= (Google email)
+   GMAIL_APP_PASS= (Google App Password from 2FA option)
    ```

    Note: Modify the values according to your needs.